History of the Jews in England (1066–1290): Increasing persecution, 13th century

 With the accession of Henry III (1216) the position of the Jews became somewhat easier, but only for a short time.
 Innocent III had in the preceding year caused the Fourth Council of the Lateran to pass the law enforcing the Badge upon the Jews; and in 1218 Stephen Langton, Archbishop of Canterbury, brought it into operation in England, the badge taking the form of an oblong white patch of two finger-lengths by four.
 The action of the Church was followed by similar opposition on the part of the English boroughs.

 Petitions were accordingly sent to the king in many instances to remove his Jews from the boroughs, and they were expelled from Bury St. Edmunds in 1190, Newcastle in 1234, Wycombe in 1235, Southampton in 1236, Berkhamsted in 1242, Newbury in 1244.
 Simon de Montfort issued an edict to expel the Jewish population from Leicester in 1231, "in my time or in the time of any of my heirs to the end of the world".
 He justified his action as being "for the good of my soul, and for the souls of my ancestors and successors".
 The Jews appear to have found refuge in the suburbs outside his control.

 The Papacy continued to develop its theological commitment to restrictions on Judaism and Jews.
-In England, a number of Benedictine priories showed particular hostility to Jews, or sought to capitalise on it.
+In England, a number of Benedictine priories showed particular hostility to Jews, or sought to capitalize on it.
 The fictional stories of Jewish ritual murder, for instance, emerged from Benedictine priories, apparently attempting to set competing local cults.
 In Worcester, Bishop William de Blois pushed for tighter restrictions on Jews, writing to Pope Gregory IX for assistance in enforcing segregation between Jews and Christians, including wearing of badges and prohibitions on Christians working for Jews especially within their homes.